henry61024/bookmark-server/doc/api.md

 ### Auth and login [GET]

-Auth and login with third-party account, include:
+Auth and login with third-party account.

-- `google`
-- `facebook`
+This API will first redirect browser to the corresponding third-party auth page.
+After user authorized, it then redirect to corresponding callback url for `sign up` / `login`.
+After all `sign up` / `login` steps done, it redirects back to `/`.

 + Parameters

-    + provider (required, string, `google`) ...
-Third-party account you want to auth and login with.
+    + provider (required, string) ...
+Third-party web service you want to auth and login with.
+        + Members
+            + `google`
+            + `facebook`

 + Response 302